yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 - Batch timeout: When the oldest event in the batch reaches the configured value, the batch is sent to the client.
 The default is 100 milliseconds.

 Setting lower values for batch size and timeout reduces data staleness but increases network load, and vice versa.
-Batch settings can be configured when creating the Local View by defining a {{LocalViewConfig}} object and sending it as a variable in the {{GigaSpacesFactory.CreateLocalView}} function.
+Batch settings can be configured when creating the Local View by defining a `LocalViewConfig` object and sending it as a variable in the `GigaSpacesFactory.CreateLocalView` function.
 For example:
 {code:java}
 //Create the configuration object
 LocalViewConfig myconfig = new LocalViewConfig();